mamatmania-iidx/streameta-set-getter/README.md

 * Grabs player names from your Streameta overlay and displays their recent matches.
 * Supports Smash.GG brackets (Other bracket sites coming soon)

+**Customizing file output**
+You can customize the output by modifying the functions that are in helper.py.
+I've marked the sections you need to modify, don't touch other things unless you understand what is happening with this spaghetti of a code.

 **Upcoming updates**

 * Track player names from text files (ScoreboardEdit, etc.)